 Upgrade options

-Location and Meeting Details
+Location and Meeting Instructions

 Clear location information and detailed instructions are especially important for multi-day trips.

-Primary Location
+Meeting Location

 Configure your main meeting point: